BhalshankarAmol/Amol-Bhalshankar/README.md

 ###

-<p align="left">My name is Amol Bhalshankar and I'm a software Engineer, from pune.
+<p align="left">My name is Amol Bhalshankar and I'm a software Engineer, from pune,Around 5 years in QA including Web Automation Testing, API Testing, ETL Testing, and Manual Testing.
 I hold a degree in Mastor of Science(Computer Science) from Pune University, where my journey - ignited a passion for solving problems involving numbers and calculations.</p>

 ###